shikokuchuo/mirai/README.md

 #### Async Parallel Map

-`mirai_map()` maps a function over a list or vector, with each element processed in a separate parallel process.
+`mirai_map()` maps a function over a list or vector, with each element processed in a separate parallel process. `mirai_map2()` is a variant that allows mapping over 2 lists/vectors simultaneously.

 ``` r
 m <- mirai_map(